JHPark25/DiscriminologyDocs/docs/source/backend.rst

    Installation
    Admin Panel
+   Database Structure
    API Server
    Other Files

 #############
 Installation
 #############
-To run project, make sure node.js is installed.
+To run this project, make sure node.js is installed.
 Then, run ``npm install`` in the ``backend`` directory.
 To run the API server, run the following.

 ::

     cd server; node app.js

-To run the admin panel, run the following.
+To run the admin panel, run the following in a different terminal window.

 ::